None

 False is a boolean

-• I make the statement True with the assertIsInstance method which checks if the first item (False) it is given is a child/instance of the second item (the bool class)
+• I make the assertion True with the assertIsInstance method which checks if the first item it is given is a child/instance of the second item.
+It is like asking the question is False a child of the bool class?

 12 self.assertIsInstance(False, bool)